 The intervention or ‘what I will actually do to help’ will depend a lot on the problem and your personal preferences.

 Intervention with adults:

-The approach I use most often is called Cognitive Behavioural Therapy (CBT).
-It has been shown to be the most effective method of helping the majority of emotional and psychological problems.
-Using CBT I will teach you new strategies to cope with particular difficulties and then guide you through dealing with each of your problems.
-This usually takes between 8 and 20 sessions, once a week for an hour each time.
+The approach I use most often is called Acceptance & Commitment Therapy (ACT).
+I was originally trained in Cognitive Behavioural Therapy (CBT).
+Both approaches have an extensive body of scientific research showing their effectiveness for the majority of emotional and psychological problems.
+I now prefer ACT because of its focus on striving for positives.
+Using ACT I will teach you new strategies to manage your emotions and cope with particular difficulties.
+I can also guide you through dealing with each of your problems.
+This usually takes between 6 and 20 sessions, once a week or once every two weeks for an hour each time.

 Interventions with children & adolescents: